Pair Warden with TheAuditor

 This site is TheAuditor’s.
 We do the opposite job: we stop the agent from guessing.

-Every LLM coding agent suffers from the same failure mode — read 2,000 lines of code, infer a call graph from indentation and comments, hallucinate three of the relationships, write a “fix” that quietly breaks two other files.
-TheAuditor replaces that read-and-guess loop with a database query.
-Symbols, callers, callees, taint flows, framework boundaries, EIDL evasion signals — pre-computed, indexed, queryable in sub-milliseconds.
+Every LLM coding agent has the same failure mode.
+It reads a couple thousand lines, infers a call graph from indentation and comments, hallucinates a few of the relationships, and writes a “fix” that quietly breaks two other files.
+TheAuditor replaces that read-and-guess loop with a query.
+Symbols, callers, callees, data flows, framework boundaries, and security findings are pre-computed, indexed, and returned in well under a millisecond.

 Why the pairing isn’t a coincidence